slatedocs/slate/source/includes/api/_account.md

 Required parameters:  `id` or `external_id`.

+Optional parameters:

 Other account object attributes may be specified.

+####unconfirm_future_shifts

+Specify true if, when org_hold is being changed to true and/or org_pending is being changed to a non-0 value, shifts on or after today for this account should be unconfirmed.

+####unpublish_future_shifts

+Specify true if shifts being unconfirmed should also be unpublished.

 Updating another account's email address or notification options is not allowed if the account is active with more than one organization's Shiftboard.

 Response: On success, empty results will be returned.